Wine Insiders Review

 One expects a wine subscription service to be convenient — after all, part of what you’re paying for is not having to lug those heavy bottles home from the store yourself.
 Wine Insiders is a pioneer in convenience among wine clubs.
 In addition to being able to cancel online, they go to great lengths to make delivery easier.

 A really quick overview.
 Wine shipments require an adult signature.
 Most people aren’t at home during the day to receive/sign for wines so most clubs recommend shipping to your office.

 That doesn’t work for a LOT of wine lovers, so Wine Insiders partnered with FedEx to set an alternative delivery location to a FedEx retail partner — right when you set up your subscription.
 This means you won’t need to redirect every shipment.
 Convenient wine shipment pickup is available at FedEx locations and stores like Walgreens, Duane Reade, Albertsons or Safeway.

 Members-only discounts are another great reason to join a wine club, but for Wine Insiders, the discounts are limited to an introductory offer and discounted pricing on your regular wine shipments.

 The Wine Insiders customer service record is impressive.
 Honestly, we’ve never seen a large wine club like this have so few customer complaints.
-They brag about their 4.5-star customer rating on Google (which we verified) for a good reason — most of their competitors have bad customer service.
+They brag about their 4.5-star customer rating on Google (which I verified) for a good reason — most of their competitors have bad customer service.